voxel51/fiftyone/docs/source/integrations/cvat.rst

 **Label schema**

 The following parameters allow you to configure the labeling schema to use for your annotation tasks.
-See :ref:`this section <label-schema>` for more details:
+See :ref:`this section <cvat-label-schema>` for more
+details:

 -   **label_schema** (*None*): a dictionary defining the label schema to use.
     If this argument is provided, it takes precedence over `label_field` and